myparcelnl/sdk/README.md

 ## Installation

 ### Requirements
 The MyParcel SDK works with PHP version >= 7.1.0.
-The [PHP cURL extension](http://php.net/manual/en/book.curl.php) needs to be installed.

 If you have a php version lower than 7.1.0 then we would like to advise you to update your php version to a [supported versions](https://www.php.net/supported-versions.php).